bosonprotocol/widgets/docs/redemption-widget.md

 ## Using the Boson Redemption Button

-As a seller you can also chose to use the Boson branded "Redeem" Button on your website, if you would like to do this, all you need to do is :
+As a seller you can also choose to use the Boson branded "Redeem" Button on your website, if you would like to do this, all you need to do is:

  1. Add the below 2 lines of code in HTML `<head>` section:
 ```